NightJolt/Radix/README.md

 	loop { loop { loop { break : 3; } } }

-Same syntax goes with continue which can make program jump at start of loop
+Same syntax goes with continue which can make program jump at the start of the loop

 	loop { loop { loop { continue : 2; } }